scalajs-io/nodejs/README.md

 });
 ```

-Now consider the same logic in Scala.js using Scala's much more elegant `for` comprehension:
+Now consider the equivalent logic in Scala.js using its much more elegant `for` comprehension:

 ```scala
 for {